dwavesystems/dwave-gate/README.rst

 Features
 --------

-* Construct quantum circuits by appending operations to a ``Circuit`` object.
+* Construct quantum circuits using an intuitive context manager interface.

-* Simulate circuits using a performant state-vector simulator built in C++.

-* Have easy access to quantum operations, their matrix representations, decompositions and easily create custom operations and circuit templates.
+* Utilize our comprehensive library of quantum gates, and have quick access to their matrix representations, various decompositions and more.

+* Simulate circuits on our performant state-vector simulator, written in C++.

+* Easily create your own quantum gates and templates.
+Any circuit can either be directly applied in another circuit or converted into a quantum operation.

 Example Usage